The Sporting Age

-The Sporting Age is a 1928 drama film, directed by Erle C. Kenton.
-The film depicts the life of an wife neglected by her husband.
+The Sporting Age is a lost 1928 American silent drama film, directed by Erle C. Kenton.
+The film depicts the life of a wife neglected by her husband.

 Plot

 Miriam Driscoll doesn't think her husband, James Driscoll really loves her.
 After a train accident temporarily blinds James, Miriam has an affair with Phillip Kingston, her husband's male secretary.
 James regains his vision earlier than expected, and he realizes that his wife has cheated on him.
 He then asks his niece Nancy to steal Phillip from Miriam.
 The plan works, causing Miriam and James to get back together again.